KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 #### Reintegration with the Deep Soul
 After embodiment, the Superficial Soul
 may begin its return to the Deep Soul —
-a harmonic structure composed of many SS / SM emanations
+a harmonic structure composed of many SS / SM expressions
 across the multiverse.

-When resonance is coherent and synthesis possible,
+When resonance is coherent and integration possible,
 the soul’s **experiences**, **memories**, and **symbolic motions**
 are woven back into the larger harmonic field.